 3530 within the Community Lec.
 3 Lab.
 0 Cr.
 3 Also offered as SOCL 3530.
 An in-depth study of correctional programs and practices that function outside the traditional institutional setting.
-Survey of community corrections in terms of historical contributions: legal. social. and ethical considerations; professionalism; roles of staff, administration, and community resources; in relationships among and between the community systems.
+Survey of community corrections in terms of historical contributions: ethical legal, social, and considerations; professionalism; roles of staff, administration, and community resources; in relationships among and between the community systems.
+Offered as needed.

 CJUS Probation and Parole Lec.
 3 Lab.
 0 Cr.
-3

-3570 A study of the theory and practice of probation and parole as a function of the criminal justice system.
+3 3570 A study of the theory and practice of probation and parole as a function of the criminal justice system.
+Offered FA.